cjmcdonald42/mxMoodle/docs/SECURITY.md

 # Security Policy
 Only the most recent version of this code is maintained and supported.
 Our production server runs Moodle 3.11 with mxMoodle v3.4.
+Moodle does not track or store any personal or sensitive information.

 ## Reporting security problems
 **Do not create an issue to report a security problem.**